dahlke/terrasnek/CONTRIBUTING.md

-The test suite takes a long time to execute fully, since there is a lot of async work, and waiting for plans, applies, etc. In the scenario you want to just test a new implementation or change, use the below.
+The test suite takes a long time to execute fully, since there is a lot of async work, and waiting for plans, applies, etc. In the scenario you want to just test a new implementation or change, use something like the below.
+You can replace `test/orgs_test.py` with the test you want to run.

 ```bash
 source test/secrets/secrets.sh